larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 44-logo

 (23:02)
-OK, so now let's try 44 which is 44 logo.
+OK, so now let's try 44 which is 44 Logo.
 OK, let me get this will do the MP4 just.
 OK, and here we are looking at a 35 teletype.
-And this is this logo computer language.
+And this is this Logo computer language.
 Typing away.
 (23:41)
 The Zoom command is Apple Option 8.